When you’re in Naples, you won’t want to miss the island of Capri.

 Boat excursions are also available for a complete tour of the island, including a visit to the Blue Grotto.

-In small groups, these excursions generally include a complete tour of the island, with photo stops, free time ashore and a visit to the blue grotto, sea conditions permitting.
-A swim is often included in the quieter coves.
+In small groups, these excursions generally include a complete tour of the island, photo stops, free time ashore, then a visit to the blue grotto (sea conditions permitting), the Faraglioni + a swim in the most tranquil coves with crystal-clear waters.

 When to go to Capri?